-Dr. Kays brings more than two decades of clinical and research leadership in the treatment of congenital diaphragmatic hernia, a life-threatening birth defect, to the Department of Surgery and the Johns Hopkins All Children’s Maternal, Fetal & Neonatal Institute.
-His research has focused on defining the best treatment strategies for this challenging neonatal diagnosis and contributed to significant advances in surgical repair.
-Dr. Kays and his team achieved an 88 percent survival rate for surgical repair of congenital diaphragmatic hernia over a 20-year period.
+Dr. Kays has more than two decades of clinical and research leadership in the treatment of CDH, a life-threatening birth defect that affects about one in every 3,000 pregnancies.
+His research has focused on defining the best treatment strategies for this challenging neonatal diagnosis and contributed to significant advances in care and outcomes.
+Dr. Kays and his team at Johns Hopkins All Children’s have achieved a survival rate that exceeds 90 percent for congenital diaphragmatic hernia.

-He comes to St. Petersburg after more than 20 years at UF Health and Shands Children’s Hospital, where he was surgeon-in-chief, medical director of the congenital diaphragmatic hernia program and medical director of pediatric respiratory and ventilator support.
-He also was a professor of surgery and chief of the division of pediatric surgery in the University of Florida College of Medicine, Department of Surgery.
-He is the author or coauthor of 50 peer-reviewed original science publications and speaks nationally and internationally on congenital diaphragmatic hernia repair.
+Before bringing his expertise and outcomes to Johns Hopkins All Children's, Dr. Kays was previously with UF Health and Shands Children’s Hospital for more than 20 years.
+He was also surgeon in chief, professor of surgery and chief of the division of pediatric surgery in the University of Florida College of Medicine, Department of Surgery, where he led the ECMO and congenital diaphragmatic hernia program for over 20 years.
+He is the author or coauthor of more than 60 peer-reviewed original science publications and speaks nationally and internationally on CDH care and outcomes.

 University of Rochester

 6/26/1985 - 6/30/1990

 Columbia University, Morgan-Stanley Children's Hospital